 Where the Chairperson wishes to move or second a motion, they must temporarily vacate the Chair before the motion is considered by Council.
-The Deputy Mayor assumes the role of the Chairperson.
-If the Deputy Mayor is absent or unable to assume the Chair, a temporary Chairperson must be elected in the same manner as the second temporary chairperson is elected in accordance with Governance Rule - Election of Mayor and Deputy Mayor Clause 1.1.
+A temporary Chairperson must be elected in the same manner as the second temporary chairperson is elected in accordance with Governance Rule - Election of Mayor and Deputy Mayor Clause 1.1.

-39. Resumption of adjourned debate
+34. Resumption of adjourned debate